 Is there a need for a shared city?

 Public spaces are essential for a city.
 They are the places where we meet our fellow human beings, where we exchange ideas.
 They are places of entertainment and diversity.
 Here we meet each other on an equal footing.
 But what actually characterizes a public space?
 What are its challenges but also its opportunities?
 And how can we safely meet other people in public places even in times of pandemic?

-This is what Prof. Dr. Frank Eckardt from the Bauhaus University in Weimar will present in his lecture "Public Space for all - the need for a shared city".
+This is what Prof. Dr. Frank Eckardt from the Bauhaus University in Weimar presented in his lecture "Public Space for all - the need for a shared city".

-Together with Reuben Abraham, CEO of the IDFC Institute in Mumbai, we want to explore the topic of "cities" and take a look in particular at India, where cities are growing faster and more uncontrollably than in other corners of the world.
+Together with Reuben Abraham, CEO of the IDFC Institute in Mumbai, we explored the topic of "cities" and took a look in particular at India, where cities are growing faster and more uncontrollably than in other corners of the world.